 Should I buy a closed-back headset for comfort or sound quality?

 Both.
 The comfort of closed-back headphones is often a deciding factor, as they are generally more comfortable to wear on your ears than on-ear headphones, which, despite the weight differences, tend to get tight on your ears after a while.

 Comfort alone is a good reason to buy closed-back headphones.
 Still, the sound is even more important, as closed-back headphones are better and offer a vibrant sound with more body, which is better for enjoying modern music and anything that requires punchy bass.

-There are two major differences: First, an open-back headset allows air to flow freely in and out of the earcups.
+There are two major differences between closed-back headphones and open-back headphones: First, an open-back headset allows air to flow freely in and out of the earcups.
 Second, open-back headphones generally weigh less than their closed-back counterparts because they contain less material.

 Sure, some in-ear monitors have vents that allow some air to pass through.
 Their purpose is to reduce the sensation of sound pressure in exchange for a more natural sound and deeper bass.
 Still, some models don’t employ the vents, and they are sold as sound isolating in-ear headphones.
 In addition, the seal offered by closed-back in-ear headphones is generally better than that offered by its on-ear counterpart, mainly because the seal is formed by the ear canal and not the ear cups.

 Headphones are the most personal piece of equipment that we have.
 They can either make or break our listening experience.
 Closed-back headphones, however, are the best option for most of us as they offer the best sound isolation and durability in their respective category.

 There are many options available in the market for headphones.
 The best advice is to narrow down your preferences and decide what you want most for your purchase.
 We hope that this guide has helped you along the way.